Abrahamogbedobor/configure-ad/README.md

 - Login to Client_1 as bryanogbe.com\abraham_admin and open 'System Properties'
 - Open Remote Desktop
 - Allow 'Domain Users' access to remote desktop
-- Logout of Client_1 and log back in with the new users was cea
+- Logout of Client_1 and log back in with the new users
+- Now, every non-administrative users in the domain user group can log into Client_1
+- NOTE: The remote computer login that added domian users group is normally done in organisation as group policy
+- Group policy invilves allowing different users to log into thousands of computers

+STEP7 (
 -

 <h2>Deployment and Configuration Steps</h2>